 Seven Most Common AC Problems and How to Fix Them

-ere are the top six common air conditioner problems that can cause your cooling system to stop working.
+Here are the top six common air conditioner problems that can cause your air conditioning to malfunction.

 1. Thermostat Problems